Glaucoma Procedures

 don’t notice any symptoms until their vision becomes impaired.

-Another type of glaucoma is angle-closure glaucoma
+Another type of glaucoma is angle-closure glaucoma.

 This condition is caused when the iris (the colored part of the eye) drops over,